 The company reached an inventory of 60 rickshaws, which were distributed all over Copenhagen.
 The success was a result of an innovative strategy combined with the peculiar vehicle.

-Copenhagen Rickshaw was the first to introduce this type of bike partnership deals in the city.
+Copenhagen Rickshaw was the first to introduce this type of bike partnership deal in the city.
 Our founder was even in charge of placing the bikes in these locations and the business was based on trust.

 Changing the game

-Consequently, Copenhagen Rickshaw had to rethink its strategy, unify forces and renew themselves by reinforcing the rental model of standard bikes and tour experiences as core business.
+Consequently, Copenhagen Rickshaw had to rethink its strategy, unify forces and renew themselves by reinforcing the rental model of standard bikes and tour experiences as its core business.

 New city point

-In 2013, our founder opened the Nyhavn shop, the first time that the company had a commercial customer faced place, where we are still located today.The space was an old wine store before, which had been closed for years.
+In 2013 our founder Gili Bassan opened the Nyhavn shop, called Copenhagen Bicycles.
+This was the first time that the company had a commercial customer faced premises.The space was an old wine store before and had been closed for years.

 Staying in the family